 Born in Upstate New York, Chris grew up in a town near Sing-Sing prison (where they still execute people using the electric chair) on the Hudson river.
 When somebody was ‘getting fried’ the lights in their house would dim or go out.
 He started going to downtown Manhattan to party when he was fifteen.
 He eventually moved to the city when he was seventeen, ‘like everybody else did’.

-He moved to the East village in an apartment block on Second Avenue and B. He lived with kids from all around New York, New Jersey, Connecticut… ‘if you had anything about yourself, you went to New York…’ They had a stove in their apartment but no bathtub.
+He landed in the East village, in an apartment block on Second Avenue and B. He lived with kids from all around New York, New Jersey, Connecticut… ‘if you had anything about yourself, you went to New York…’ They had a stove in their apartment but no bathtub.
 The bathtub was on a different floor in another apartment.
 In order to take a bath he had to boil water on the stove to fill up the tub.
 The apartment was a maze of wires and fittings.
 There was one wire which plugged everything into the mains switch.
 Sounds horrendous, but he was smiling and laughing the whole time he talked about it.

-He will never live anywhere else though, as ‘New York will never change because New York is always changing…you will always find one person in the bunch that is acting like a real human being… Among the top ten things that keeps it so happening is simply the Turnover.’
+He will never live anywhere else though, as ‘New York will never change because New York is always changing…you will always find one person in the bunch that is acting like a real human being… Among the top ten things that keeps it so happening is simply, the Turnover.’